Please ensure Javascript is enabled for purposes of website accessibility

 A robust API means building flexible software systems that handle errors and perform consistently under overload, to seamless integration between different software systems.

-How does testing improve API?
+How does testing improve an API?

 What are the key principles of restful api design?